alan-wu/MPB/docs/_sources/bodyviewer.txt

 Body Viewer
 ===========

-The main functionality for the Body Viewer is to view geometry data for each system/organ.
+The main function for the Body Viewer is to view geometry data for each system/organ.

 .. figure:: img/body1.png
    :width: 100 %